Coronavirus Disease (COVID-19) Information for Health Care Providers

 Our administration office at 10777 Main Street in Fairfax is open during regular business hours 8 a.m. - 4:30 p.m., Monday - Friday.
 Clinic services are not offered at this location.

-Point of Care (POC) testing is a medical diagnostic testing conducted outside of a traditional laboratory setting that occurs at the time and place of patient care (i.e., physician’s office, pharmacy, nursing home, etc.).
-Facilities/Providers should report POC test results within 24 hours of receiving a COVID-19 result through the VDH COVID-19 POC online portal.
+Point of Care (POC) testing is a medical diagnostic testing conducted outside of a traditional laboratory setting at the time and place of patient care (e.g., physician’s office, pharmacy, nursing home).
+Report POC COVID-19 test results within 24hrs.

 If you are testing a patient for coronavirus disease, please provide the following critical guidance from the Centers for Disease Control and Prevention, in addition to advising the person to remain at home except when seeking medical care.